QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Performance Evaluation

 \subsection{Simulation Setup}

-We consider a computation task offloading scenario involving 50 MDs and 5 ENs in the MEC environment, similar to \cite{9253665}, and we follow the model presented in \cite{zhou2021deep} to determine the energy consumption.
+We consider a MEC environment with 50 MDs and 5 ENs, similar to \Cite{9253665}.
+We also follow the model presented in \Cite{zhou2021deep} to determine the energy consumption.
 All the parameters are given in Table~\ref{table}.
+Since there is no real dataset due to the challenges of capturing representative samples over extended periods, we use a simulated MEC system that enables DRL agents to continuously gather experience and improve their performance based on system feedback (e.g., QoE).
 To train the MDs' neural networks, we adopt a scenario comprising 1000 episodes.
 Each episode contains 100 time slots, each of length 0.1 second.
-QOCO algorithm performs online training, incorporating real-time experience to continually improve the offloading strategy.
+The QECO algorithm incorporates real-time experience into its training process to continuously enhance the offloading strategy.
 Specifically, we employ a batch size of 16, maintain a fixed learning rate of 0.001, and set the discount factor $\gamma$ to 0.9.
 The probability of random exploration gradually decreases from an initial value 1, progressively approaching 0.01, all of which is facilitated by an RMSProp optimizer.
+The algorithm's source code is available at \Cite{QECO}.